dji-sdk/Onboard-SDK-Doc/source/cn/M210-Docs/oes-checklist.md

 ![acm_dmesg](../images/Linux/acm_dmesg.png)

+A tutorial on how to build ACM driver on NVIDIA TX2 can be found in [this video](https://www.youtube.com/watch?v=tDZF7ntLbxc)
 #### 3. FFmpeg

 The Camera Stream feature of the Advanced Sensing depends on the [FFmpeg](http://www.ffmpeg.org) library.
 Please install FFmpeg with the following command